Top Tips for Cardstock Printing

-Most of us are experts at printing 8 1/2 x 11 copy paper at home or at the office, but many of us have limited experience printing card stock paper in other sizes.
-If you’re running into trouble printing smaller paper and custom card sizes, you may find the answer you need in one or more of the Top 10 Most Overlooked Printing Suggestions.
+Most of us are experts at printing standard 8 1/2 x 11 copy paper, but many of us have limited experience printing card stock in other sizes.
+If you’re running into trouble printing custom card sizes, you may find the answer you need in our top 10 most overlooked printing suggestions below.

 1. Is your printing template set to the exact size of the paper?